 Submission Deadline: 30 September 2017

-IEEE Access invites manuscript submissions in the area of Tunable devices for modern communications: materials, integration, modeling, and applications.
+IEEE Access invites manuscript submissions in the area of Key Technologies for Smart Factory of Industry 4.0.

 We also highly recommend the submission of multimedia with each article as it significantly increases the visibility, downloads, and citations of articles.

 Associate Editor: Jiafu Wan, South China University of Technology, China